 Brookings brings together more than 300 leading experts in government and academia from all over the world who provide the highest quality research, policy recommendations, and analysis on a full range of public policy issues.

-Learn more about Brookings President Strobe Talbott, Executive Vice President Martin Indyk, our Co-Chairmen David M. Rubenstein and John L. Thornton, and our management staff.
+Learn more about Brookings President Strobe Talbott, Executive Vice President Martin Indyk, our Chairman of the Board John L. Thornton, and our management staff.

 The Brookings Board of Trustees is a governing body composed of distinguished individuals from a variety of backgrounds.
 The Board has fiduciary responsibility for the Institution’s leadership, integrity, financial health, and scholarly independence.